xster/flutter-wiki/Desktop-shells.md

 Currently `flutter create` is only supported for macOS (to use it, run it with the `--macos` flag).
 For Windows and Linux, the [flutter-desktop-embedding project](https://github.com/google/flutter-desktop-embedding) has simple runners for each desktop platform that work with the `flutter` tool's in-progress desktop support.
 See the READMEs there for details.

+For any platform **be sure to read the 'Flutter Application Requirements' section below!**

 ### `run` and `build`

 `flutter run` and `flutter build` are supported on all three platforms once you have added the necessary platform directory to your project (see `create` above).
 Breaking changes are still common on Windows and Linux however, so you should expect to need to get the latest runners from flutter-desktop-embedding after any Flutter update.